oscar-ramos/oscr/INSTALL.md

 Installation of Python Bindings
 ===============================

-+ The SWIG package is needed.
-Install it as (on Debian-based distributions):

-        sudo apt-get install swig

 + Add the installed python files to PYTHONPATH (in .bashrc so it is accessible to every terminal)